emi-cd/category_recognize/README.md

 ## take_video.py
 Take videos.
 And add that video to videos directory.
 You have to attach USB camera.
 If a red circle is in the upper left, it is recorded.
 If you want to stop this program, please enter 'q'.
 It is repeating.
+The first battery is 00000, the next is 00001, 00002, ....
+When that number goes to 99999, it goes back to 00000.
+Since this number is saved, even if you stop the program once, it starts with the next number.
 ```
 python take_video.py
 ```